-- More than 10% change in the suspension's hard point parameter; - Change to the quantity of effective power wheels; - More than 10% change in the axle track and wheelbase; - Change to the gear ratio of the chassis motor; - Changes to the positions of at least three Referee System Modules; - Adding new independent functional modules.
-For example: Adding an independent rescue device, image transmission turntable, mineral diverter, or visual module; - Changes to the vertical and horizontal positions of the friction wheels; - Changes to the power supply: Pneumatic, electrical; - Changes to the types and solutions of terminal executive mechanisms.
-For example: Changing rotational grabbing to lateral grabbing;

-• Layout of core electronic devices (main controller, power supply, computing platform, and sensor modules): For example: Changing their position from the gimbal to the chassis.
+- More than 10% change in the suspension's hard point parameter; - Changes to the quantity of effective power wheels; - More than 10% change in the axle track and wheelbase; - Changes to the gear ratio of the chassis motor; - Changes to the positions of at least three Referee System Modules; - Adding new independent functional modules.
+For example: Adding an independent rescue device, image transmission turntable, mineral diverter, or visual module; - Changes to the vertical and horizontal positions of the friction wheels; - Changes made to the power supply For example: Pneumatic, electrical; - Changes to the types and solutions of terminal executive mechanisms.
+For example: Changing rotational grabbing to lateral grabbing; - Layout of core electronic devices (main controller, power supply, computing platform, and sensor modules).
+For example: Changing their position from the gimbal to the chassis; - Change of the gimbal's rotating range from limited to unlimited.